Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Tuning of event generators

-An essential first step toward global tuning to particle and astroparticle data is demonstrating the feasibility of tuning to air shower data.
-To this end, we performed a study based on the event generator \pythia{}~8 and the air shower simulation code \corsika~8~\cite{Engel:2018akg} by generating mock air shower data using the default settings in \pythia{}~8.
-Using Bayesian tuning~\cite{LaCagnina:2023yvi,Schulz:2020ebm} these default values were successfully recovered by tuning \pythia{} to \xmax and \nmu in the mock data.
-This study shows that tuning to air shower observables is possible in principle and that the Bayesian tuning approach is a promising method for global tuning to particle and astroparticle data.
-Further details are provided in \autoref{app:tuning}.
+An essential first step towards global tuning to particle and astroparticle data is to demonstrate the feasibility of tuning to air shower data.
+To this end, a study based on the event generator \pythia~8 and the air shower simulation code \corsika~8~\cite{Engel:2018akg} was performed by generating mock air shower data using the default settings in \pythia~8.
+Using Bayesian tuning~\cite{LaCagnina:2023yvi,Schulz:2020ebm} these default values were successfully recovered by tuning \pythia to \xmax and \nmu in the mock data.
+This study shows that tuning to air shower observables is in principle possible, and that the Bayesian tuning approach is a promising method for global tuning to particle and astroparticle data.
 The experiment also highlights the need for fast air shower simulations.
-The next step is to perform an initial tuning to the data.
+The next step is to perform a first tune to data.